You are here

 Reporting Options & Resources

-The College offers a variety of resources to those community members who have experienced or been affected by sexual harassment, sexual assault, domestic violence, dating violence, stalking, and retaliation.
-While the following resources are not bound by confidentiality, they will seek to keep information as confidential as possible and will only share information within the limited group of College personnel necessary to address the issues of prohibited conduct presented.
+MassArt offers a variety of resources to community members who have experienced or been affected by sexual harassment, sexual assault, domestic violence, dating violence, stalking, or retaliation.
+While the following resources are not bound by confidentiality, they will seek to keep information as private as possible.

-- Complaint Form - You may submit a report electronically via the online Complaint Form.
-If you prefer, you may fax or send a hard copy of the form directly to the Title IX Team.
+- Reporting Form - You may submit a report electronically via the online Reporting Form.

 - Call Human Resources - The Human Resources Department may be reached at 617.879.7920.

-- Notify a Mandatory Reporter - Consistent with the Policy Against Discrimination, Discriminatory Harassment, and Retaliation, any trustee, administrator, department chair, program coordinator, manager or supervisor who has knowledge of or receives a report of discrimination, discriminatory harassment, or retaliation, from a student or other member of the University community, is obligated to report the information to the EO Officer/Title IX Coordinator as soon as the employee becomes aware of it.
-This is true for sex-based discrimination and discriminatory harassment regardless of whether it rises to the Title IX definition of sexual harassment.
+- Notify a Mandated Reporter - Any MassArt employee who has knowledge of or receives a report of Title IX sexual harassment, discrimination, discriminatory harassment, or retaliation, from a student or other member of the MassArt community, is required to share the information to the Executive Director of Equal Opportunity and Title IX Coordinator.

 - Contact Public Safety - MassArt Public Safety is available 24/7 at 617.879.7800 or firstname.lastname@example.org.